Do your doors meet fire door regulations?

 Whether it’s a commercial or residential property, all building owners have a legal duty to comply with fire safety in England and Wales.
 Considering the vast range of property uses out there, it’s advisable to start with a comprehensive site survey carried out by a qualified fire risk assessor who will address potential fire hazards and provide proactive remedies to these.
 It’s also important to be aware that different buildings will require different types of fire door.
-For example, HMO Landlords (Houses in Multiple Occupation) must install half hour (FD30) protective fire doors on all habitable rooms leading to a stairwell, complete with closers and intumescent strip seals.
+For example, HMO Landlords (Houses in Multiple Occupation) must install half-hour protective fire doors (the FD30 fire door) on all habitable rooms leading to a stairwell, complete with closers and intumescent strip seals.

-Choose attractive FD30 doors from Shelforce, that effectively provide superior fire resistance; perfect for both residential and commercial properties across the West Midlands and beyond.
+Choose the attractive FD30 door from Shelforce – effectively providing superior fire resistance, perfect for both residential and commercial properties across the West Midlands and beyond.